Quicklist: Types of Sanders for Wood

-Orbital sanders are handheld and can be powered by either batteries or cord.
+Orbital sanders are handheld and can be powered by either batteries or cords.

 The sander moves quickly in any direction.
 Changeable pads at the base of the sander do the work.
 Plates are available in different sizes.

 These sanders are also called quarter-sheet sanders because they use a quarter of a sheet of standard sandpaper.
-A standard sheet of sandpaper is 9” by 11”.
+A standard sheet of sandpaper is 9-inches by 11-inches.
 The sandpaper is held against the pad by two spring-loaded clamps.

 The sander’s pad vibrates in small circles.
 This lets you move the sandpaper in any direction.
 Ideal for sanding irregular or odd-shaped surfaces, even ones in hard-to-reach locations.